Kylyssa Shay worked as a florist for eighteen years and has created and taught an assortment of crafts to adults and children of all ages.

-Nearly every bride has a budget for her wedding flowers.
-In this economy, that amount seems to be getting smaller than ever.
-There's no reason people should have to wait until they can save up a small fortune to spend on a single day and floral decorations are a good place to cut costs if possible.
-There are ways to stretch your decoration dollars and get nice wedding flowers for a reasonable amount of money or to use a moderate budget to create an expensive looking impression.
+Nearly every bride has a budget for her wedding flowers—and in this economy, that amount seems to be getting smaller than ever.
+There's no reason people should have to wait until they can save up a small fortune to spend on a single day, and floral decorations are a good place to cut costs if possible.
+There are ways to stretch your decoration dollars and get nice wedding flowers for a reasonable amount of money—or to use a moderate budget to create an expensive-looking impression.

 1. Highlight Lovely Individual Flowers

-2. Use Less Expensive Flowers for Arrangements to Be Seen From Afar
+2. Use Less Expensive Flowers for Arrangements Seen From Afar

 3. Use Flowers That Are in Season for Your Wedding

 In-season blooms can stretch your wedding flower budget.
 Trust your florist's advice on which flowers are seasonally available in your region.
 Off-season blooms are more expensive and unreliable; sometimes, their quality is also poor.